QHman/CSE2431_Project2/README.md

 Authors: Quinton Hiler & Andrew Cantor

 Description: A system call hijacker that hooks onto open() and write(), stealing the information passed in.
+The information is saved to a proc file, and extracted in the userspace by the test.c file.

 Compile:
 Once the lkm and test folder are downloaded, use the MAKE file in the folder to compile the project.